fission/keda-connectors/aws-sqs-http-connector/README.md

 - `AWS_REGION`: Region is mandatory for any aws connection.

 1) Through AWS endpoint
-- `AWS_ENDPOINT` : SQS endpoint on which it is running, for local it can be http://localhost:4576.
+- `AWS_ENDPOINT`: SQS endpoint on which it is running, for local it can be http://localhost:4576.

-2) Through AWS aws key and secret
+2) Through AWS key and secret
 - `AWS_ACCESS_KEY`: aws access key of your account.
 - `AWS_SECRET_KEY`: aws secret key got from your account.